RiverNorth Flexible Municipal Income Fund, Inc. (NYSEARCA:RFM) Insider Rivernorth Capital Management, Sells 4,400 Shares

-RiverNorth Flexible Municipal Income Fund, Inc. (NYSEARCA:RFM) insider Rivernorth Capital Management, sold 4,400 shares of the company’s stock in a transaction that occurred on Friday, July 9th.
-The stock was sold at an average price of $24.21, for a total transaction of $106,524.00.
+RiverNorth Flexible Municipal Income Fund, Inc. (NYSEARCA:RFM) insider Rivernorth Capital Management, sold 4,400 shares of RiverNorth Flexible Municipal Income Fund stock in a transaction that occurred on Wednesday, July 7th.
+The shares were sold at an average price of $24.02, for a total transaction of $105,688.00.

 Rivernorth Capital Management, also recently made the following trade(s):